StephDeming/kickstarter-analysis/README.md

 performing analysis on EXCEL Kickstarter data to uncover trends

 ## Purpose
-The purpose of this analysis was to help the client (Louise) understand how well her projects went in regards to the funding goals as well as the project launch dates.
+To help the client understand how well her projects went in regards to the funding goals as well as the project launch dates.

 ## Analysis and Challenges